EdDataScienceEES/tutorial-erinor02/index.md

 ## 5. The End

-Here is a summary of the learning outcomes you will have hopefully met by going through this tutorial.
+Here is a summary of the learning outcomes you will have hopefully met by completing this tutorial.

 ###Learning Outcomes:

  - Effectively use the `vegan` package to calculate various biodiversity indices
  - Use `ggplot2` to create simple barplots to display the results of the biodiversity indices